*** 5.2.8 build 7 already implemented the fix to this issue.

 while the IE 11 requires "ECDHE-RSA-AES128-SHA".

-The fix is simple, just add "ECDHE-RSA-AES128-SHA" to the end of the cipher list and shouldn't see the handshake failures anymore.
+The fix is simple, just add "ECDHE-RSA-AES128-SHA" to the end of the cipher list and you shouldn't see the handshake failures anymore.